-GATE registration for 2019 is now open.
+GATE registration for 2019 is now closed.

 Students in 1st and 4th grades (who are not already GATE identified) at Rocklin Academy Family of Schools, will be screened for possible Gifted and Talented Education (GATE) identification annually.
 The timing of this assessment will help us identify students and appropriately place them into GATE clusters for the upcoming 2019-2020 school year.
 It is recommended that if your child participated in the GATE screening process with RAFOS last year but did not qualify that you wait one additional year before registering them for the GATE screening again.